nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 1. Items in <> are the parameters to be supplied by the user. e.g. in addmod <module code>, module code is a parameter which can be used as addmod CS2113T.

-2. The module code is valid if it contain 6-8 characters without any spacing.
+2. The module code is valid if it contains 6-8 characters without any spacing.

 ### 1. View help: `help`